MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/create-3D-model.md

 ---
-author: mamithan
+title: Prepare 3D CAD models to use with Dynamics 365 Product Visualize
-description: Learn how to convert and optimize 3D models for use with Dynamics 365 Product Visualize ms.author: mamithan ms.date: 10/01/2019 ms.service: crm-online ms.topic: article
+description: Learn how to convert and optimize 3D models for use with Dynamics 365 Product Visualize.
-title: Prepare 3D CAD models to use with Dynamics 365 Product Visualize ms.reviewer: v-brycho
+author: sbmjais
+ms.author: shjais
+manager: shujoshi
+ms.date: 10/01/2019
+ms.service: crm-online
+ms.topic: article
+ms.reviewer:
 ---

 # Prepare 3D CAD models to use with Dynamics 365 Product Visualize